Definition of Share Capital

 Here are a few advantages of raising share capital:

 - No fixed monthly payments: One of the most significant advantages of share capital is that the company need not worry about fixed monthly installments and interest payments that are there in the case of bank loans.
-The company only distributes its profits as a dividend, which can also be halted if necessary.
+The company only distributes its profits as dividends, which can be halted if necessary.

 - Flexibility in terms of Capital usage: The Company can use the money it raises through the issue of shares in whatever way it decides.
 There are no restrictions or requirements attached to the usage of the funds.

-- Flexibility in terms of raising capital: Company can decide how much and when to issue shares.
+- Flexibility in raising capital: The company can decide how much and when to issue shares.
 If the company initially requires lesser funds, it can call only that portion of the capital from the shareholders.

 - Lower Risk: Raising capital through the issue of shares is less risky than other debt options.
-Shareholders of the company cannot force it into bankruptcy, unlike creditors, which can in case of failure of repayment.
+Shareholders of the company cannot force it into bankruptcy, unlike creditors, which can in case of repayment failure.

 Disadvantages